danpoggetti/team-profile-generator/README.md

 <!-- ACKNOWLEDGMENTS -->
 ## Acknowledgments

-I want to acknowledge the many great and vast resouces that adided us in creating this weather dashboard app.
+I want to acknowledge the many great and vast resouces that aided me in developing this app.

 * [Google](https://www.google.com)
 * [YouTube](https://www.youtube.com)